 The roomy interior of the BOD POD accommodates a wide variety of human shapes and sizes, including those up to 7 feet tall and 550 pounds.
 This is because the unique egg-shaped design of the BOD POD maximizes interior space.
 This is why the BOD POD is used routinely for testing such a wide variety of subjects, including professional/collegiate athletes and sumo wrestlers!
 It’s also the exclusive body composition testing method of the NFL Scouting Combine.

-The BOD POD’s precision, accuracy, and reliability have been validated through many independent research studies with various subject populations (see BOD POD Research), and in the field by leading universities, sports teams, fitness clubs, military organizations, and weight management centers.
+The BOD POD’s precision, accuracy, and reliability have been validated through many independent research studies with various subject populations, and in the field by leading universities, sports teams, fitness clubs, military organizations, and weight management centers.

 Body Fat Percentage will become a new standard for health in adults.